Welcome to Year 3!

 PE will take place on a Tuesday and a Wednesday.
 On these days, children should attend school in their PE kit.
 If there is any reason why your child cannot participate in a PE session, please let the class teacher know via the year group email address.
 As an alternative, or in addition to plimsolls, sports trainers are allowed in the juniors.
 These are particularly useful during the winter months as it allows the field to be used for outside PE.
 PE is only cancelled in the event of heavy rain, icy or extremely cold conditions, therefore a pair of jogging bottoms and a sweatshirt (ideally navy) are allowed.
 Children with pierced ears must be able to remove their own earrings or cover these with tape brought from home.

 Please remember to bring in a water bottle and a healthy fruit or savoury snack (for example, fresh fruit, a bagel, raisins) for break time.
 Please ensure any snacks are both nut and egg free.

 Please ensure your child has a waterproof coat in school every day.
+Children will only stay indoors at playtimes if it is raining heavily.
 All clothing, including PE kit, should be labelled with your child’s surname.
-Children are expected to wear sensible, black shoes as part of the school uniform.

-We are looking forward to a great summer term.
-If at any point you have a message for your child’s teacher, please email via the year group address email@example.com and we will respond as soon as we can.
+We are looking forward to a great Autumn term.
+If at any point you have a message for your child’s teacher, please contact us through the year group email: firstname.lastname@example.org

 Please do contact us if you have any questions.